The Cost of Buying a House

-Buying a new home is one of the biggest investments you’ll make and here is a quick guide to the main costs involved to help you work out your home buying budget.
+As with any big purchase, preparation and budgeting is key.
+To do that, you need a transparent view of the costs when buying a house.
+From the obvious big spends to some you may not have considered, here is a quick guide to the main costs involved to help you work out your home buying budget.

-Traditionally most mortgage lenders asked for at least a 10% deposit.
-Now through Help to Buy, the Government-backed home buying scheme you can move into your dream Keepmoat home with just a 5% deposit – making home buying more affordable.
+Traditionally, most mortgage lenders asked for at least a 10% deposit.
+Now, through Help to Buy, the Government-backed home buying scheme, you can move into your dream Keepmoat home with just a 5% deposit – making home buying more affordable.
 You can find full details of the Help to Buy options available here.

 All mortgage lenders will want to value your new home for themselves before they lend you the money – even on our homes which offer fantastic value for money.
-Each lender is different and some offer a free valuation service, others will charge – on average you should expect to pay around £150-£200.
+Each lender is different and some offer a free valuation service, whereas others will charge – on average you should expect to pay from £150-£200.

-When moving house you need a solicitor to carry out the legal work of buying (and possibly selling) your home – this is called conveyancing.
+When moving to a new house you need a solicitor to carry out the legal work of buying (and possibly selling) your home – this is called conveyancing.
 Your solicitor will handle all contracts, provide legal advice and carry out local council searches, work with the Land Registry and transfer the funds to pay for your property.
 Costs can vary depending on whether you’re buying and selling or just buying, but budget for between £500-£1,500 and don’t forget to add on 20% for VAT.

 Electronic transfer fee

-Many mortgage providers charge a fee for transferring your mortgage money from themselves to the solicitor be sure to check but the usual cost is between £40 and £50.
+Many mortgage providers charge a fee for transferring your mortgage money from themselves to the solicitor.
+Be sure to check but the usual cost is between £40 and £50.

 It’s important not to forget to budget for home insurance.
-Having adequate cover is one of the conditions your mortgage lender will set out before lending you the money.
-But this doesn’t mean you have to buy insurance from them.
+Having adequate cover is one of the conditions your mortgage lender will set out before lending you the money, but this doesn’t mean you have to buy insurance from them.
 Shop around and don’t forget you may be able to get a better deal when you combine your building and content insurance into one policy.

 Hiring a van and doing it yourself is the cheaper option if you don’t mind a bit of hard work.
 Remember to recruit family and friends to help if you can and check our moving day guide for more tips.